AndreaDiotallevi/andreadiotallevi.com/src/posts/how-to-format-a-well-formed-response-to-a-graphql-request/how-to-format-a-well-formed-response-to-a-graphql-request.md

 ### Data

-> "If the operation included **execution**, the response map must contain an entry key `data`.
-If the operation failed before execution, due to a syntax error, missing information, or validation error, this entry must not be present."
+> If the operation included **execution**, the response map must contain an entry key `data`.
+If the operation failed before execution, due to a syntax error, missing information, or validation error, this entry must not be present.

-> "If an error was encountered during the execution that prevented a valid response, the `data` entry in the response should be `null`."
+> If an error was encountered during the execution that prevented a valid response, the `data` entry in the response should be `null`.

 ### Errors

-> "If the operation encountered any errors, the response map must contain an entry with key `errors`.
-If the operation completed without encountering any errors, this entry must not be present."
+> If the operation encountered any errors, the response map must contain an entry with key `errors`.
+If the operation completed without encountering any errors, this entry must not be present.

-> "When `errors` is present in the response, it may be helpful for it to **appear first** when serialised to make it more clear when errors are present in a response during debugging."
+> When `errors` is present in the response, it may be helpful for it to **appear first** when serialised to make it more clear when errors are present in a response during debugging.

 ### Extensions

-> "The response map may also contain an entry with key `extensions`, which is reserved for implementors to extend the protocol."
+> The response map may also contain an entry with key `extensions`, which is reserved for implementors to extend the protocol.

 This entry is more rare and used only in special circumstances, so I won't be covering it in detail in this article.

 ## Data entry format

-> "The `data` entry in the response will be the result of the execution of the requested operation.
-If the operation was a `query`, this output will be an object of the **schema's query root type**".
+> The `data` entry in the response will be the result of the execution of the requested operation.
+If the operation was a `query`, this output will be an object of the **schema's query root type**.

 For example, if querying a `todo` is successful in the following `query`: